 Identify program needs for ABA MS and incorporate these into the departmental hiring plan.
 Hire additional faculty to support student learning and success and ensure ability to meet accreditation and curriculum requirements of ABA professional organizations.
 Plan non-tenure-track hiring needs and long-term faculty reassignments for advising and program coordination.
 Continue annual Spring Career Panel consisting of alumni of the master's program.
 Utilize connections with alumni to increase data on long-term program outcomes (career pathways and potential barriers).
 Use data to enhance advising and student networking and guide curriculum updates.
 Disseminate information on career paths of alumni and highlight diverse outcomes and alumni role models.
 Consider updates to advising activities as needed.
-To Improve Strategic & Budget To Improve Strategic & Budget and Operational Effectiveness and to Insure Sustainability (consider university/college goals on innovative teaching, scholarship, research, university as place, university experience) Step back, reflect, and plan for priorities: Define and obtain needed resources to accomplish these goals (faculty time, curriculum Accreditation.
+To Improve Strategic & Budget and Operational Effectiveness and to teaching, scholarship, research, univ Insure Sustainability (consider univer ersity as place, university experience) Step back, reflect, and plan for priorities: Define and obtain needed resources to accomplish these goals (faculty time, curriculum Accreditation.
 Clinical training/fieldwork Implement Program Coordinator role with release time. updates).
 Maintain and elevate structure in line with comparable institutions and professional standards.
-Pursue accreditation. professionalism of our training program and ensure it retains its Standards.
-Ensure curriculum is current as ABA field evolves. reputation for excellence.
+Pursue accreditation. professionalism of our training program and ensure it retains its Ensure curriculum is current as ABA field evolves. reputation for excellence.
 Evaluate structure and resources needed for clinical training component.
 Consider incorporating fieldwork into graduate curriculum.